-BATTERIES, STORAGE: LEAD-ACID (LOW-MAINTENANCE)
+BATTERIES, STORAGE: LEAD-ACID (LOW MAINTENANCE)

-This specification is approved for use by the US Army Tank-Automotive Command and is available for use by all Departments and Agencies of the Department of Defense.
+This specification is approved for use within the US Army Tank-Automotive Command, Department of the Army, and is available for use by all Departments and Agencies of the Department of Defense.

 1. SCOPE